The first day to complete is October 1. Don't wait too long or money will run out.

 Counselors are available anytime to meet with students in their offices upon request.
 In addition, students can report to the Counseling Office during all lunch periods or early release time to get assistance with college applications and financial aid.

-ISAC (Illinois State Assistance Commission) and the guidance department have partnered to provide seniors with application completion.
-Please sign-up in the guidance office to meet with an ISAC representative at TFS.
+ISAC (Illinois State Assistance Commission) and the guidance department have partnered to provide seniors with college application and FAFSA completion.
+Please sign-up in the guidance office to meet with our ISAC representative at TFS.

 Looking for a Great College?